-- Reed-Solomon error detection and correction (J52 standard) - Data channel - Other auxiliary information: relay transmission.
+- Reed-Solomon error detection and correction (J52 standard) - Data channel - Other auxiliary information: relay transmission, and/or auxiliary audio channel.
 The insertion of this auxiliary information is an extension (AETA proprietary format) to MPEG.
 However, the frame structure remains compliant.